Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 - Whole food supplements to support the body

-The world of supplements can be overwhelming with tens if not hundreds of supplements, all of which can help with cancer, including supplements that are not on the list above.
+The world of supplements can be overwhelming, with tens if not hundreds of supplements that can help with cancer, including supplements not on the list above.

-My goal is to pick the supplements which will help that specific dog the most, and dose them accordingly.
+I aim to pick the supplements that will help that specific dog the most, and dose them accordingly.

-There are only so many supplements each dog will tolerate, so sometimes we cannot use every supplement.
-We have to set priorities based on urgency, budget and what the dog will tolerate.
+We have to set priorities based on urgency, budget, and what the dog will tolerate.

 It’s also true that not all products and brands are created equal.
-Before you buy that bottle or dig into that online search there are things you need to know/understand.
+Before you buy that bottle or dig into that online search, you need to know/understand certain things.

 Let’s start with the federal regulation of pharmaceuticals versus the regulation of supplements.